Microservices Tutorial: What is, Architecture and Example

 Microservices is a service-oriented architecture pattern wherein applications are built as a collection of various smallest independent service units.
-It is a software engineering approach which focuses on decomposing an application into single-function modules with well-defined interfaces.
-These modules can be independently deployed and operated by small teams who own the entire lifecycle of the service.
+It is a software engineering approach that focuses on decomposing an application into single-function modules with well-defined interfaces.
+These modules can be independently deployed and operated by small teams that own the entire lifecycle of the service.

 The term "micro" refers to the sizing of a microservice which must be manageable by a single development team ( 5 to 10 developers).
 In this methodology, big applications are divided into smallest independent units.

-In this beginners training course, you will learn-
+In this beginners Microservices tutorial, you will learn-

 - What are Microservices?

 - What is Monolithic Architecture?

 - Microservice Challenges

 In layman terms, you can say that Monolithic architecture is like a big container in which all the software components of an application are clubbed into a single package.